 - The first offence may result in lunchtime detentions equivalent to the class time missed and/or a letter of warning sent home.

 - The second offence may result in a suspension of up to five days.
-A request will be made for the parents to accompany the student when they return from suspension to meet with the school administration.
+Administrators will request that the parents accompany the student when they return from suspension to meet with the school administration.
 A contract will be signed to guide future behaviour at the school.

-Students who arrive late or need to leave school at some point in the school day are requested to sign in/out at the school office.
-This information may be critical in case of an emergency and may also be an important reference when verifying attendance.
+Students who arrive late or need to leave school at some point during the day are requested to sign in/out at the school office.
+This information may be critical in case of an emergency and may also be an essential reference when verifying attendance.
 These absences, however, are not automatically excused.
-Parent consent by way of a phone call or e-mail must additionally be received.
+Parent consent through a phone call or e-mail must also be received.

 Parents/guardians sometimes choose to take students out of school for extended periods such as vacations, visits to relatives, assistance to the family, and so on.
 In such situations, parents/guardians must accept responsibility for the detrimental academic effects of the absence.
 Regular class attendance is important to achievement.
-If an absence is planned during the school year, the student or parent should let both the school administration and the various subject teachers know well before the absence.
-The teacher is under no obligation to provide work in advance for a student for any reason.
-Students are responsible for making up the work missed within a reasonable amount of time upon their return.
+If an absence is planned during the school year, the student or parent should let the school administration and the various subject teachers know well before the absence.
+The teacher is not obligated to provide work in advance for a student for any reason.
+Students are responsible for making up the work missed within a reasonable time upon their return.

 Please note that in virtually all situations, significant absences will have a detrimental effect on achievement.